-Ancient Rome was one mighty powerful city and the Romans ruled over most of Europe for nearly 1,000 years!
+Ancient Rome was one mighty powerful empire and the Romans ruled over most of Europe for nearly 1,000 years!

 Here we take a look at this mighty city and give you some history and interesting facts to understand what it’s all about.

 The Roman Republic

 Rome first grew into power as a Republic.
 A Republic basically means that the leaders were elected into power and would serve for a certain period of time.